banjo/tv-search-astra/README.md

 - Tests.
 A lot of tests could've been added, due to the limited time I choose to spend my time on functionality and design instead of tests.
 Even though both components, helpers and hooks should've been tested.
 - Create a separate hook/state for error instead of including it in the useTvMaze hook as it is more global than that.
 - Re-work the state system.
 The current one works, but it scales quite messy.
 If I had time I would probably re-work it to use useReducer or Redux or some other neat framework.
+- Re-work CSS structure, preferably to a component-based one.
 - Re-write the application to Svelte ;)